What’s the secret behind high-performing teams? It’s psychological safety, according to a Google study called Project Aristotle.

 Once a decision is made, explain the reasoning behind your decision.
 How did their feedback factor into the decision?
 What other considerations were made?
 Even if your employees don’t agree, they’ll appreciate the honesty and transparency behind how the decision was made.

 If you’re a senior leader in the company, being inclusive and transparent is even more critical.
-The 2019 Employee Engagement Report found that a lack of trust in senior leadership is the number two driver of disengagement.
+According to the 2022 State of Talent Optimization Report, the third highest driver of employee retention is trust in senior leadership.

 When communicating decisions, be sure to highlight contributions from team members.
 If a certain idea or piece of feedback led to the decision or a successful outcome, acknowledge and celebrate that employee’s contribution.